spamdummy/twitter-utils/README.md

 # twitter-utils
 Various utility functions for use with tweepy and the Twitter REST API

-#TweetGrabber
+#What is TweetGrabber?
-- Multi-threaded use of multiple API Keys to interface with the Twitter REST API through use of Tweepy.
+- TweetGrabber is a 'wrapper' for the Tweepy API.
--
+- It lets you use multiple API Keys to interface with Tweepy and the Twitter REST API.

 #TweetGrabber Prerequisites
 - Twitter Account
 - At least one Twitter API Key